Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Introduction

 for any positive integers $m$ and $p$ such that $m \geq 2p-1$.
 Moreover, the associated optimal threshold polynomials satisfy the relation

 \end{theorem} Note that (\ref{smalldiagonal1}) and (\ref{OptimalRelation}) assert that it is enough to compute $R_{m,n}$ and $\Phi_{m,n}$ for odd integers $n$ to obtain the whole $R_{m,n}$-table of optimal threshold factors and their associated optimal threshold polynomials.
-This is an essential property that will prove extremely useful in this work, as we shall reveal that it is more natural to study the optimal threshold factors $R_{m,n}$ with odd integers $n$ than with even integers $n$.
+This is an essential property that will prove extremely useful in this work.
+Namely that we shall find it more natural to study the optimal threshold factors $R_{m,n}$ with $n$ an odd integer than if $n$ is an even integer.

-The structural property of the optimal threshold polynomial asserts the following fundamental result. \begin{theorem} For any positive integers $m$ and $p$ such that $m \geq 2p-1$, the optimal threshold polynomial $\Phi_{m,2p-1}$ has the form
+The structural property of the optimal threshold polynomial asserts the following fundamental result proven in Section 6. \begin{theorem} For any positive integers $m$ and $p$ such that $m \geq 2p-1$, the optimal threshold polynomial $\Phi_{m,2p-1}$ has the form

 where $\alpha_k, k=1,2,\ldots,2p-1$ are non-negative real numbers with $\alpha_{2p-1} >0$ and the integers $0\leq m_1<m_2<\ldots<m_{2p-1}\leq m$ satisfy